Brian Bell (American football)

-Brian Bell (born April 4, 1984) is a former American football fullback and tight end.
-He is currently the Assistant Strength and Conditioning Coach for the Tennessee Titans.
+Brian Bell (born April 4, 1984) is an American former football fullback and tight end.
+He is currently the Assistant Director of Sports Performance for the Tennessee Titans.
 He previously filled this role with the Nittany Lions and the Texans.

 College career

 While at Kent State, Bell played in 32 games and totaled 60 catches for 654 yards with five touchdowns.

 Professional career

-Washington Redskins

 Bell was signed by the Washington Redskins on May 15, 2007.
 He was released by the Redskins on October 16, 2007.

 Personal life

 Brian and his wife, Crystal, have three children.